 365.105103 55487.472656

-Note: The .ms file format is SIRIUS’ internal format and might change with as same speed as the SIRIUS developend went forward.
-Nevertheless we try to provide backward compatibilty where possible.
-A more detailed and commented but also WIP example of the an .ms file can be found here
+Note: The .ms file format is SIRIUS’ internal format and may evolve as the software develops.
+Nevertheless, we strive to maintain backward compatibilty whenever possible.
+A more detailed and commented example (which is still a work in progress) of an .ms file can be found here.

 LCMS-Runs